-We design, manufacture and sell smart e-scooters.
-Certain aspects of our business operations may be deemed as provision of value-added telecommunication services, which is subject to regulation by the PRC government.
-For example, the PRC government imposes foreign ownership restriction and the licensing and permit requirements for companies in the Internet industry.
+We design, manufacture and sell high-performance electric motorcycles, mopeds, bicycles, as well as kick-scooters and e-bikes.
+Certain aspects of our business operations may be deemed as providing value-added telecommunication services, which is subject to regulation by the PRC government.
+For example, the PRC government imposes foreign ownership restriction and the licensing and permit requirements for companies in the internet industry.
 See "Item 4.
-Information on the Company-B. Business Overview-Regulation-Regulations Relating to Foreign Investment" and "Item 4.
-Information on the Company-B. Business Overview-Regulation-Regulations Relating to Value-Added Telecommunication Services."
+Information on the Company-B. Business Overview-Regulations- Regulations Relating to Foreign Investment" and "Item 4.
+Information on the Company-B. Business Overview-Regulations- Regulations Relating to Value-Added Telecommunication Services."
 These laws and regulations are relatively new and evolving, and their interpretation and enforcement involve significant uncertainties.
 As a result, in certain circumstances it may be difficult to determine what actions or omissions may be deemed to be in violation of applicable laws and regulations.

-In addition, our mobile app is also regulated by the Administrative Provisions on Mobile Internet Applications Information Services, or the App Provisions, promulgated by the Cyberspace Administration of China, the latest version of which became effective on August 1, 2022.
-According to the App Provisions, the providers of mobile apps shall not create, copy, publish or distribute information and content that is prohibited by laws and regulations.
-However, we cannot assure that all the information or content displayed on, retrieved from or linked to our mobile app complies with the requirements of the App Provisions at all times.
-If our mobile app were found to be violating the App Provisions, we may be subject to administrative penalties, including warning, service suspension or removal of our mobile app from the relevant mobile app store, which may materially and adversely affect our business and operating results.
+In addition, our mobile app is also regulated by the Administrative Provisions on Mobile Internet Applications Information Services promulgated by the CAC.
+According to these provisions, providers of mobile apps shall not create, copy, publish or distribute information and content prohibited by laws and regulations.
+However, we cannot assure you that all the information and content displayed on, retrieved from or linked to our mobile app comply with the requirements under these provisions at all times.
+If our mobile app were found to be violating these provisions, we may be subject to administrative penalties, including warning, service suspension or removal of our mobile app from the relevant mobile app store, which may materially and adversely affect our business and operating results.

-The interpretation and application of the existing laws, regulations and policies of mainland China and possible new laws, regulations or policies of mainland China relating to the Internet industry have created substantial uncertainties regarding the legality of existing and future foreign investments in, and the businesses and activities of, Internet businesses in mainland China, including our business.
+The interpretation and application of the existing laws, regulations and policies of mainland China and possible new laws, regulations or policies of mainland China relating to the internet industry have created substantial uncertainties regarding the legality of existing and future foreign investments in, and the businesses and activities of, internet businesses in mainland China, including our business.
 We cannot assure you that we have obtained all the permits or licenses required for conducting our business in mainland China or will be able to maintain or renew our existing licenses or obtain new ones.